sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis/cpi-sentiment-analysis.md

 ---
-title: Setup SCP Integration for Twitter using the SAP Hybris Marketing Cloud System
+title: Setup SAP Hybris Marketing Cloud integration with Twitter
-description: The SCP Integration package implements an integration of social media Data into SAP Hybris Marketing Cloud.
+description: The SCP Integration package implements an integration of social media data into SAP Hybris Marketing Cloud.
 It allows you to load and analyze social media data from Twitter into your SAP Hybris Marketing Cloud system.
 primary_tag: products>sap-s-4hana
 tags: [  tutorial>beginner,products>sap-s-4hana ]
 ---